pmario71/obsidian-cloudsync/README.md

 [Installation of Plugin into Obsidian](doc/install.md)

 **Important:** Implementation requires cloud provider account configuration and secure credential management.
-The complexity of setup varies by provider:
+The complexity of setup varies by provider, all of them follow the same logic:
+- create storage account or bucket
+- set CORS (Cross-Origin Resource Sharing) to allow Obsidian to interact with cloud storage
+- create service account with minimal permissions (AWS and GCP only)
+- generate/capture access keys required to interact with cloud storage.

+Each of three cloud providers has slightly different logic and approach:

 - Azure Storage offers the most straightforward setup through its web console: [Azure Cloud Storage setup](doc/azure.md)
 - AWS S3 requires intermediate configuration, including manual creation of a JSON access policy: [AWS S3 bucket Setup](doc/aws.md)